pokeum/unreal-custom-web-browser/README.md

 You can send a message from the web view to `CustomWebBrowser`.
 It helps you implement a way to "control" your game from the web page.

-By using the **OnBeforeNavigation** method, Custom Web Browser inspects all links starts from `uewebbrowser://` by default.
+By binding **HandleOnBeforeBrowse** method to the OnBeforeNavigation event, using an FOnBeforeBrowse delegate, Custom Web Browser inspects all links starts from `uewebbrowser://` by default.
 That means if your user taps a link starting with "uewebbrowser://", an OnMessageReceived event will be raised with the remainder of the URL after the scheme as its parameter.

 If you have this on your page:
 ```html